Staff Report #7

 Statement of Operations – Specialized Transit Services

-As indicated, the service has a net favourable operating budget performance to-date of 5.4% or $217,400.
-Of this favourable variance, $151,100 is attributable to the impacts of COVID-19 and $66,300 is due to favourable general operating expenditures.
+As indicated in the above table, the service has a net favourable operating budget performance to date of 1.1% or $45,300.
 An explanation of the variances is set out below.

 The table below sets out actual to budget ridership and other performance related measures as well as a comparison to the same period in the previous year.